facundobianco/docker-saltstack/README.md

-# Docker container for SaltStack 8.1
+# Docker container for SaltStack 8.5

-This docker installs the lastest stable version (2015.8.1) of SaltStack.
+This docker installs the lastest stable version (2015.8.5) of SaltStack.

-Also, you can install the old stable version (2015.5.3) from SaltStack's repository, just uncomment this line
+Also, you can install the old stable version (2015.5.3) from SaltStack's repository, just modify this line like

 ```
-#ARG MVER 2015.5.3+ds-1~bpo8+1
+ENV MVER 2015.5.3+ds-1~bpo8+1
 ```

 ### Plus